GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 <a id="complete-project-import">
 #### Complete Project Import

-Completing the project import deletes the [import file](#import-file) for that project.
+Completing the project import deletes all refs under the 'refs/imports/' namespace.
+In addition the [import file](#import-file) for the project is deleted.
 Afterwards it's not possible to resume the project import anymore.
 Also the project doesn't appear in the list of imported projects anymore.

 <a id="project-copy">
 ### Project Copy